zsquareplusc/python-msp430-tools/README-msp430-jtag.txt

-USAGE: msp430-jtag [options] [file]
+USAGE: msp430-jtag.py [options] [file]

 If "-" is specified as file the data is read from stdin.
-A file ending with ".txt" is considered to be in TIText format all other filenames are considered to be in IntelHex format.
+A file ending with ".txt" is considered to be in TI-Text format all other filenames are considered to be in IntelHex format.

 General options:
   -h, --help            Show this help screen.
   -l, --lpt=name        Specify an other parallel port.
-                        (defaults to LPT1 (/dev/parport0 on unix)
+                        (defaults to LPT1 (/dev/parport0 on unix))
   -D, --debug           Increase level of debug messages.
 This won't be
-                        very useful for the average user...
+                        very useful for the average user.
-  -I, --intelhex        Force fileformat to IntelHex -T, --titext          Force fileformat to be TIText -f, --funclet         The given file is a funclet (a small program to
+  -I, --intelhex        Force fileformat to IntelHex -T, --titext          Force fileformat to be TI-Text -R, --ramsize         Specify the amount of RAM to be used to program
-                        be run in RAM)
-  -R, --ramsize         Specify the amont of RAM to be used to program
                         flash (default 256).

+Funclets:
+  -f, --funclet         The given file is a funclet (a small program to
+                        be run in RAM).
+  --parameter=<key>=<value> Pass parameters to funclets.
+                        Registers can be written like "R15=123" or "R4=0x55" A string can be written to memory with "0x2e0=hello" --parameter can be given more than once --result=value        Read results from funclets.
+"Rall" read all registers (case insensitive) "R15" reads R15 etc. Address ranges can be read with "0x2e0-0x2ff". see also --upload.
+                        --result can be given more than once --timeout=value       Abort the funclet after the given time in seconds if it does not exit no itslef. (default 1)

+Note: writing and/or reading RAM before and/or after running a funclet may not work as expected on devices with the JTAG bug like the F123.

-Program Flow Specifiers:
+Program flow specifiers:

-  -e, --masserase       Mass Erase (clear all flash memory) -m, --mainerase       Erase main flash memory only --eraseinfo           Erase info flash memory only (0x1000-0x10ff) --erase=address       Selectively erase segment at the specified address -E, --erasecheck      Erase Check by file
+  -e, --masserase       Mass Erase (clear all flash memory)
+                        Note: SegmentA on F2xx is NOT erased, that must be done separately with --erase=0x1000 -m, --mainerase       Erase main flash memory only --eraseinfo           Erase info flash memory only (0x1000-0x10ff) --erase=address       Selectively erase segment at the specified address --erase=adr1-adr2     Selectively erase a range of segments -E, --erasecheck      Erase Check by file
   -p, --program         Program file
   -v, --verify          Verify by file